rackerlabs/design-system/_component_design/table-control.md

 ### Style

+Use these specifications when you construct table top controls.

+OLD STUFF...
 Apply sorting to table headers via a click interaction and an icon visual indicator.
 The icon may take the following states:

 - Ascending